thementat42/Manganese/docs/06_data_encapsulation.md

 # === Data Encapsulation ===

-Manganese supports different data encapsulation methods.
-Data encapsulation methods allow functionality to be abstracted away from the user.
-Manganese uses slightly different terminology for its data encapsulation methods than other languages.
-The following sections describe the different data encapsulation methods in Manganese.

 ## === Bundles ===

 Bundles in Manganese are similar to structs in C. They allow for simple data encapsulation, and are used to group related data together.
 Like structs in C, bundles do not have any methods or functions associated with them and do not support inheritance.
 They are simply a way to group related data together.
 Bundles are declared using the following syntax: